 People follow hashtags

-Getting retweets isn’t an art, it’s a science.
-If you leverage the information above, you’ll maximize how many retweets you’ll get.
-So it give it a whirl, try to use just a few of the tips above and you’ll start to see more retweets.
+Getting re-tweets isn’t an art, it’s a science.
+If you leverage the information above, you’ll maximize the number of re-tweets you get.
+Give it a whirl.
+Try just a few of the tips above, and you’ll start to see more re-tweets.